 I have been approached by many travel startups to help them with their marketing.

-Using everything I had learnt so far, I employed various marketing tactics and strategies to help Vibescout become a juggernaut in the travel and tourism space.
+Using everything I had learned so far, I employed various marketing tactics and strategies to help Vibescout become a juggernaut in the travel and tourism space.

 These tactics below helped grow a travel startup from 400 page views a month to almost 500 000 organic page views a month.
 By the end of the year, we’d reached more than 1.5 million people from a small start of 4k organic users they had the year before.

 In my 10 years as a marketer, this is some of the best growth I’ve seen, but we had a biggish marketing budget and we tried hundreds of things to drive traffic (from sniper outreach to fake Tinder profiles).
 This is what worked for this travel startup and some of my clients.